alexander-bzikadze/missing-in-heyholn/obsidian/Story/Act 1.md

 The assistant is mostly concerned with accounting, making sure that the town pays taxes on time.
 He does complain that it would be easier if they had a mayor.

 > [!tip]
-> [[Corin Swiftgale]] assumes players came to pay taxes, but does not recognize them.
+> [[Corin Swiftgale]] assumes PCs came to pay taxes, but does not recognize them.

-From the [[Corin Swiftgale]]'s office, players can reach mayor's office, but they need to convince Corin to give out the key or break in.
+From the [[Corin Swiftgale]]'s office, PCs can reach mayor's office, but they need to convince Corin to give out the key or break in.

 > [!note] Check
 > Group stealth DC 20 will not draw [[Corin Swiftgale]]'s attention.